KrishnaBiniwale/Zelda/README.md

 # Zelda
-A replication of a level from The Legend of Zelda, which was released in 1986 for the Nintendo (NES).
+A replication of a basic level from The Legend of Zelda, which was released in 1986 for the Nintendo (NES).